SECTION 9040 - EROSION AND SEDIMENT CONTROL

 D. Grade entrance to prevent runoff from flowing onto street.
 Direct all runoff from entrance to a sediment retention device.

-E. When specified, install subgrade stabilization fabric prior to placing crushed stone.
+E. When specified, install subgrade stabilization fabric prior to placing crushed stone or manufactured track-out pad.

-F. Install layer of crushed stone to the thickness (6 inches minimum) and dimensions specified in the contract documents.
+F. For stone track-out control, install a layer of crushed stone to the thickness (6 inches minimum) and dimensions specified in the contract documents.

-G. Remove the accumulated sediment and install new stone, as required to prevent track-out.
+H. Remove the accumulated sediment and install new stone or clean manufactured device, as required to prevent track-out.

 A. Water: Apply frequent light watering to ground surface, as required to control dust.